Research

 with Francesco Agostinelli, Ciro Avitabile and Matteo Bobba

-Regulating Competition in Online Labor Markets
+Equilibrium Effects of Information Interventions in Online Labor Markets

 with Ana Gazmuri, Estrella Gomez-Herrera and Frank Müller-Langer